JeeWeetje/iot-workshop/TheThingsNetwork.md

 Now we have a running Arduino with some basic logic.
 Let's send some messages using The Things Network.

-## Create The Things Network application
+## Create The Things Network application in the The Things Network portal

 ![alt tag](img/msft/Picture04-create-a-ttn-device.png)